FDio/vpp/docs/developer/corearchitecture/multi_thread.rst

    and it will run threads on them
 -  if “corelist-workers A,B1-Bn,C1-Cn” is defined vpp will automatically assign those CPU cores to worker threads
+-  if "translate" is defined, vpp will consider cores it has affinity (using sched_getaffinity) rather than all cores available on the host machine.
+This is useful if running in a containerized environment which is only allowed to use a subset of the host's CPUs.

 User can see active placement of cores by using the VPP debug CLI command show threads: